Terms and Conditions

 - Sellers must accurately enter the original ticket price in the "Original Price Per Item" field when creating a listing

-- Sellers are fully responsible for complying with state ticket resale laws, including any markup limits (e.g., 10% limit in certain Australian states)
+- Sellers are fully responsible for complying with all applicable ticket resale laws and any markup limits in their jurisdiction (e.g., price-cap rules in certain jurisdictions)

 Marketplace Disclaimer: The marketplace is not responsible for incorrect original prices, invalid, misrepresented, or fraudulent tickets, or tickets listed in the wrong category.
 Listings violating these rules may be removed without notice.